brainhack-princeton/handbook/docs/content_pages/research_tools/overleaf.rst

 Good to know
 =========================================
-* Uses LaTeX, a typesetting designed for the production of technical and scientific documents
+* Uses LaTeX, a typesetting designed for the production of technical and scientific documents.
 * `LaTex Crash Course <https://www.overleaf.com/latex/learn/free-online-introduction-to-latex-part-1>`_

 Create an account
 =========================================
 1. Go to `Overleaf <https://www.overleaf.com/edu/princeton>`_
-2. Create an account with your Princeton email address
+2. Create an account with your Princeton email address.

 Getting started
 ===============